Department of the Army, DoD.

 (2) If the hearing officer determines by a preponderance of evidence that the individual was engaged in intoxicated driving, the revocation will be for 1 year from the date of the original preliminary suspension.

-(c) The person was driving or in physical control of a motor vehicle while under a preliminary suspension or revocation.
+(c) The person was driving or in physical control of a motor vehicle Start Printed Page 78997while under a preliminary suspension or revocation.

 (d) An administrative determination has been made by the state or host nation licensing authority to suspend or revoke driving privileges.